AyanF/design-patterns/inversion-of-control/com-dcom.md

 - Optional support for Reflection.
 - Support for asynchronous processing is weak or absent, although recent versions of the CORBA specification provide rich asynchronous invocation mechanisms.

 **It can be seen that CORBA architecture has certain problems associated with it that are solved using COM.
 The language, platform independent and suitability for all the distributed systems led to a lot of complexity.
-Language mapping is considered as “Unnatural” and there is no inheritance for exceptions. **
+Language mapping is considered as “Unnatural” and there is no inheritance for exceptions**